Focusing on the Questions

 There is presently a slowly growing trend towards gender inclusive congregations in the Churches of Christ.
 As these congregations make themselves known, I will add them to my page Gender Inclusive Churches of Christ.
 In my discussions with others on this subject, I have found there are Churches of Christ in the US that have been gender inclusive or Christian egalitarian for a several years but have not made themselves publically known because of the ridicule and blasting they would receive from other segments of the Churches of Christ who cannot accept the idea of women speaking taking an active role in the teaching, worship, and leadership of the congregation.
 If you know of one of these congregations that is not listed, please forward it to me so that I can list it.

 My wife and I hope and pray the articles and links listed to the left will help you start to understand the importance of removing barriers based on gender and help you to make an educated and wise decision on this issue.
 What I have gathered here is just a very small sample of the research and study being put into Gender Equality.
 Some of the articles and studies are unique on to this web site and not available anywhere else and some are either reproduced here with the author's permission or linked directly to display either in the reading frame or a unique window.
 After reading and studying the what we have available on this site, we hope you will also come to the realization that the Churches of Christ in general need to change their practices towards the females to be more in line with God's Word.
 Too many women who have heard God calling them into a life of full time ministry or volunteer service have been deeply hurt by the denial of their gifts and have had the spirit quenched in them because of the attitude of male superiority that prevails over most Churches of Christ.
 There is more than enough information available just through this web page alone to make for very in depth study and intelligent decision making.
 However, there are volumes of serious study published in print and on the web seriously questioning traditional translation techniques and the present understanding of these passages regarding women in the church.
-We love the Churches of Christ!
+We love the Churches of Christ and the people who are part of these independent churches!
 It is our prayer that you will join with those of us who are traveling the less traveled road of gender equality and support true gender equality and inclusivity before God and in His church.
 We need to make this the most traveled road of all!
 As Floyd E. Rose said,

 "It is an idea whose time has come."